gvwilson/sdxpy/src/binary/index.md

 [% inc file="bit_mask.py" %]

+Finally,
-Python also has [%g bit_shift "bit shifting" %] operators that move bits left or right.
+Python has [%g bit_shift "bit shifting" %] operators that move bits left or right.
 Shifting the bits `0110` left by one place produces `1100`, while shifting it right by one place produces `0011`.